MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/hardware-and-software-requirements-for-biztalk-server-2020.md

 - **WinSCP**: Required to use the SFTP adapter.

-  BizTalk requires certain WinSCP version depending on which BizTalk cumulative update that is installed.
+  BizTalk requires a specific WinSCP version based on the installed BizTalk cumulative update.
 For WinSCP version details, see [SFTP adapter documentation](../core/sftp-adapter.md).

 - **MQSeries adapter**: Optional.
 Required only when using IBM WebSphere MQ.